Welcome to the

 and public outreach

-The Condor Array Telescope is conceived, built, and operated by a project team consisting of faculty and students based in the Department of Physics and Astronomy of Stony Brook University in New York, together with their collaborators worldwide.
+The Condor Array Telescope is conceived, built, and operated by a project team consisting of faculty and students based in the Department of Physics and Astronomy of Stony Brook University in New York and at the American Museum of Natural History, together with their collaborators worldwide.

-The project is funded by the Advanced Technologies and Instrumentation program of the National Science Foundation and involves various manufacturing partners across the United States and abroad.
+The project is funded by the Advanced Technologies and Instrumentation and Astronomy and Astrophysics programs of the National Science Foundation and involves various manufacturing partners across the United States and abroad.

 Condor is an array telescope made up of six 180 mm-diameter refracting telescopes—each equipped with a focal-reducing field corrector, large-format CMOS camera, motorized filter wheel, and motorized focuser—attached to a common remote-controlled mount.

-The telescope is optimized for detecting both extended, low-surface-brightness features and point sources and is capable of efficiently imaging regions of the sky at a very rapid cadence of 60 s while remaining sky-noise limited.
+The telescope is optimized for detecting both extended, low-surface-brightness features and point sources and is capable of efficiently imaging regions of the sky at a very rapid cadence of 60 s (or even less) while remaining sky-noise limited.

-The research objectives of the project include (1) studying the low-surface-brightness outer regions of the Milky Way, the Large and Small Magellanic Clouds, and other nearby and distant galaxies and (2) studying transiting planets, gravitational microlensing events, and stars at a very rapid cadence of 60 s.
+The research objectives of the project include studying (1) the low-surface-brightness outer regions of the Milky Way, the Large and Small Magellanic Clouds, and other nearby and distant galaxies, (2) transiting planets, gravitational microlensing events, and stars at a very rapid cadence, and (3) the faint and extended ejecta of explosive and massive stars.

-The education and public outreach objectives of the project include (3) executing a far-reaching broader impacts program using 20% of the available observation time, of which half of this time is allocated to faculty and students at historically black colleges and universities.
+The education and public outreach objectives of the project include executing a far-reaching broader impacts program, which includes allocating observation time to faculty and students at historically black colleges and universities.

 Condor integrates research, education, and public outreach using a new software infrastructure known as Elastic Cloud Astronomy that allows access to the telescope to be shared in a very flexible way, on a per-observation or a per-hour basis via a "credit" system.